andrealaspina/galerkin/README.md

 - (Limited) **parallel computing** capabilities leveraging MATLAB’s `parfor`.

 - Seamless integration with **external tools** like [**GMSH**](https://gmsh.info), [**ParaView**](https://www.paraview.org), [**Advanpix**](https://www.advanpix.com), and [**Comsol**](https://www.comsol.com).

-## Project Structure 📁

-The project is organized into the following directories:

-- `advanpix`: Contains a comprehensive library of routines for arbitrary precision computations using [**Advanpix**](https://www.advanpix.com) (you would need to purchase the product to use its functionalities).

-- `formulation`: Collects the implemented finite element formulations.

-- `functions`: Collects a variety of auxiliary functions.

-- `geometry`: Stores all geometries and meshes and the scripts to generate them.

-- `input`: Stores the simulation input files.

-- `output`: Stores the simulation output files.

-- `symbolic`: Collects symbolic computations for specific applications.

-- `tests`: Collects all test cases for validation and verification.

 ## Implemented Formulations 📚